Louane (singer)

-Anne Peichert ([an peʃɛʁ]; born 26 November 1996), known by her stage name Louane Emera ([lwan emɛʁa]) or simply Louane, is a French singer and actress.

-She is best known for being a semi-finalist in the 2013 season of The Voice: la plus belle voix in France with Louis Bertignac as a coach.
-She was cast in the 2014 film La Famille Bélier, for which she won the César Award for Most Promising Actress.
+Anne Edwige Maria Peichert ([an peʃɛʁ]; born 26 November 1996), known by her stage name Louane Emera ([lwan emɛʁa]) or simply Louane, is a French singer and actress.
+In France she became known for being a semi-finalist in the 2013 season of The Voice: la plus belle voix, and is known internationally for her role in the 2014 film La Famille Bélier, for which she won the César Award for Most Promising Actress.
+She represented France in the Eurovision Song Contest 2025 with the song "Maman", where she finished seventh with 230 points.

 Early life

-Anne Peichert grew up in the French department of Pas-de-Calais, with her four sisters and her only brother Bach.
+Born Anne Peichert in Sainte-Catherine on 26 November 1996, she grew up in the French department of Pas-de-Calais, with her four sisters and her only brother Benoît.
 Louane's father, Jean-Pierre Peichert, was French, son of a Polish mother and German father.
-Her mother, Isabel Pinto dos Santos, was Portuguese, the daughter of a Portuguese father and a Brazilian mother.
+Her mother, Isabel Pinto dos Santos, was Brazilian-Portuguese, daughter of a Portuguese father and a Brazilian mother.

-In 2008, Louane Emera took part in L'École des stars, a French music competition broadcast on channel Direct 8.
+In 2008, she took part in L'École des stars, a French music competition broadcast on channel Direct 8.

-Louane is an orphan - her rendition of "Imagine" was dedicated to her father who had died just three months prior to her appearance in The Voice and her mother died in 2014 after a lengthy illness.
-Louane Emera, who was diagnosed with ADHD at the age of 8, said that her parents often had to punish her due to her hyperactivity, but that she has learned a lot about discipline from them and that they always treated her with love.
-She regularly gives them credit for her success.
+Louane, who was diagnosed with ADHD at the age of eight, said that her parents often had to punish her due to her hyperactivity, but that she has learned a lot about discipline from them and that they always treated her with love.

+Louane lost both of her parents during her teenage years; her rendition of "Imagine" was dedicated to her father who had died just three months prior to her appearance in The Voice and her mother died in 2014 after a lengthy illness.

 Career

-The Voice: la plus belle voix
+Music

 In 2013, her first real breakthrough came with her taking part in The Voice: la plus belle voixs second season.
 She auditioned with "Un homme heureux" by William Sheller with all four coaches Florent Pagny, Jenifer, Louis Bertignac and Garou turning their chairs.
 She opted to be part of Team Louis Bertignac.
 Her "blind audition" episode was broadcast on 16 February 2013.

-23 March 2013, during the Musical Battles round, she was picked by Bertignac against her rival Diana Espir, after both interpreted "Torn" by Natalie Imbruglia.
+On 23 March 2013, during the Musical Battles round, she was picked by Bertignac against her rival Diana Espir, after both interpreted "Torn" by Natalie Imbruglia.
 During the live rounds, she sang "Les moulins de mon cœur" by Michel Legrand and was saved by public vote.
 On 27 April 2013 she performed "Call Me Maybe" by Carly Rae Jepsen and was saved by her mentor coach to go through.
 With Lennon's "Imagine" dedicated to her deceased father, she was saved yet again by public vote.
 But her luck ended in the semi-finals after her rendition of "Quelqu'un m'a dit" by Carla Bruni.
 She had a cumulative score of 74 while the other Team Bertignac semi-finalist Loïs had a composite score of 76.
-Accordingly, Louane was eliminated finishing 5th to 8th.
+Accordingly, Louane was eliminated, finishing 5th to 8th.

-All semi-finalists and finalists, including Louane, took part in an after-season tour throughout France.